 Streamlining food storage container organization can be overwhelming.
 There are so many shapes and sizes to sort through, between the lids and containers themselves.
 Save yourself the extra hassle by going through your entire collection to see what you have, what you can get rid of, and what you might need to invest in.

 57. Then store the lids with a roll-up drying rack.

 58. Use a cabinet door to hang paper towels.

 The inside of a cabinet door is an excellent place to hang a paper towel roll.
-Get one that mounts more permanently to the door with screws, or try a paper towel holder that hangs off the top of the cabinet.
+Get one that mounts more permanently to the door like this stainless steel option that can actually be mounted using adhesive or a screw.
+Or try a paper towel holder that hangs off the top of the cabinet.